nzero/SteamOS-Tools/README.md

 * disclaimer.md - safety warnings for this repository.

 # Wiki
-- In time I hope to maintain a colletion of useful articles or links to Steamcommunity Guides that still work, currate them and other such things*.
+- In time I hope to maintain a colletion of useful articles or links to Steamcommunity Guides that still work, curate them and other such things*.

 # Video demonstrations / tutorials